sachin-source/ai-engineer-agentic-track-course/WEEK3/NOTES.md

 * Crew : A team of *Agents* and *Tasks*; either :
 Sequential : run tasks in order they are defined
 Hierarchical : use a manager LLM to assign

+### Yaml configuration
+*Agent* and *Tasks* can be created by code, setting the backstory, description, expected output, etc
+or you can define each in a YAML file that's provided when you create the code.